Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-n4fagQ4eivI.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Will we be seeing support for Steam Workshop?
 https://www.youtube.com/watch?v=n4fagQ4eivI
-This question was possibly duplicated with a more recent answer: [November 17th, 2020 Livestream Q&A: Would Official Mod Support use Steam Workshop?](./yt-qzu-mnG_8uA.md) [https://www.youtube.com/watch?v=qzu-mnG_8uA](https://www.youtube.com/watch?v=qzu-mnG_8uA)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Is it possible to have Steam Workshop in the game?](./yt-U2Dufcqf9G8.md) [https://www.youtube.com/watch?v=U2Dufcqf9G8](https://www.youtube.com/watch?v=U2Dufcqf9G8)

 ### Topics